cuhklinlab/iPoLNG_source/README.md

 This is the repo to store the processed data used in the iPoLNG manuscript.
+We also include a code example ``preprocess_example_code`` to preprocess the original data.

 Each data folder consists of the following files: